rusty-ferris-club/shellclear/README.md

 - fish

 ## :eyes: Find Sensitive Commands
-Sensetive data can be stored in your history file when export a token of something or running a script with token.
+Sensitive data can be stored in your history file when export a token of something or running a script with token.
 ```sh
 $ shellclear find --format table
 ```